The New Hampshire Chicken is a hardy, yet friendly bird that closely resembles the Rhode Island Red.

 The New Hampshire is a relaxed chicken breed and is considered a must for the backyard coop.
 While individual chickens have their own personalities,

-The New Hampshire chicken tends to do well in a mixed flock.
+The New Hampshire chicken breed are tolerant creatures and tend to do well in a mixed flock.

 New Hampshires can adjust well to confinement, but it is important to give these chickens time to free range and forage.

-They seem to have inherited the strong foraging trait from the Rhode Island Reds that enjoy spending time on their own.
+They seem to have inherited the strong foraging trait from the Rhode Island Reds that enjoy free range and spending time on their own.

 How Healthy is a New Hampshire Chicken?

-If you are looking for a chicken breed without special care requirements, then New Hampshires could definitely be for you!
+If you are looking for a chicken breed without special care requirements, then the New Hampshire chicken breed could definitely be for you!